DuPage Children's Museum Artist in Residence

 The selected artists will:

-- Commit to a total of 66 hours working with families.
-Some of this may include prep work for virtual presentations or online interactive programs.
+- Commit to a total of 66 hours working with DCM’s Art and Maker specialist to create dynamic outdoor programming.
+Some of this time may include prep work for events, mentoring high-school aged interns, and facilitating programs.

-- Studio hours include artist’s collaboration with children and the art-making process, answering guests' questions, and time for the artists to work on the project in view of museum guests.
+- Hours also include artist’s collaboration with children and the art-making process, answering guests' questions, and time for the artists to work on the project in view of museum guests.

 - Letter of Interest: